 Biala Wind Farm is committed to supporting the community.
 Your feedback is very important to us.
 Please contact us if you would like to have a chat.

 A Community Consultative Committee has been established for the Project.
-The Community Consultative Committee (or CCC) is a committee made up of representatives from the Upper Lachlan Shire Council, the community, wind farm representatives and other Project stakeholders.
-The CCC enables information sharing about the wind farm with the community.
+The Community Consultative Committee (or CCC) is a committee made up of representatives from the Upper Lachlan Shire Council, the community and the wind farm.
+The CCC enables information sharing about the wind farm with the community as well as providing a forum for the community to raise issues and work together to find solutions.

 Once operational, Biala Wind Farm will contribute approximately $90,000 per year into a Community Enhancement Fund for community projects.